 We count on our player community to help us keep each other safe.
 If you feel a casino should be blacklisted, please get in touch with us with your experience and we'll investigate the situation.

 How We Compile Our Blacklist

 If there's a big red flag, like horrific customer service or terrible payment processing, we dig deeper to see what the issue is.
 Most rogue casinos that fail in a big category end up blacklisted.
 But the process isn't automatic.
-Each casino that shows up on our blacklisted radar is reviewed thoroughly three times by independent auditors.
-We also get in touch with management at the target casino to find out if our issue is an isolated one.
+Our team also get in touch with management at the target casino to find out if our issue is an isolated one.

 Bottom line?
 The casinos that appear on our blacklist are there for a reason.
 They've failed miserably and they weren't able to redeem themselves even though they were given the chance.

 We constantly update our blacklisted page because not all blacklisted casinos stay blacklisted forever.
 Sometimes, with a change of ownership or clarity of rules, blacklisted casinos can become reputable ones.
 This rarely happens, but out of fairness, we do monitor all blacklisted casinos to keep an eye on any improvements.

 Why Trust Us